hesco/hesco-weave/README.md

 ## To-Do tasks for hesco-weave

-### On the roadmap for the 0.8.x release
+### On the roadmap for the 0.9.x release

-RESOLVED: [hesco-weave #1](../../issues/1), FEATURE -- weave::firewall::\*

-RESOLVED: [hesco-weave #4](../../issues/4), FEATURE -- $::docker_hosted_containers fact.

-RESOLVED: [hesco-weave #6](../../issues/6), FEATURE -- weave::simple::(run|interface) wrapper types.

-### Features planned for future releases

 [hesco-weave #2](../../issues/2) I want to permit the `weave::docker_cluster_peers` key to accept either a space delimited string or a yaml array, and have it do the right thing either way.

+[hesco-weave #3](../../issues/3), I want to add some additional custom `Facter::facts` to expose the containers and network hosted on the weave bridge or a particular docker host.

 [hesco-weave #8](../../issues/8): BUG: Exclude local IP from peers array for weave::launch While not a fatal error, it does provide for noisy logs.

-[hesco-weave #3](../../issues/3), I want to add some additional custom `Facter::facts` to expose the containers and network hosted on the weave bridge or a particular docker host.
+[hesco-weave #9](../../issues/9): new class needed to provide version check weave::init ought to include a weave::version_check class, before the ::install class is invoked which will query for new versions of zettio/weave and of the hesco-weave modules and Notify[] the puppet agent of the opportunity to upgrade either or both modules.

+### Features planned for future releases

 [hesco-weave #5](../../issues/5) An additional `weave::migrate` type is required to facilitate migrating a docker container from one docker host to another, while preserving its network connectivity.

-[hesco-weave #9](../../issues/9): new class needed to provide version check weave::init ought to include a weave::version_check class, before the ::install class is invoked which will query for new versions of zettio/weave and of the hesco-weave modules and Notify[] the puppet agent of the opportunity to upgrade either or both modules.

 [hesco-weave #10](../../issues/10): extend weave::install to support ensure => latest
 Once upstream zettio/weave project provides for semantic versioning, we should be able to `ensure => latest` without performing backflips to sort out which git hash version ID to install.

+[hesco-weave #11](../../issues/11): enable use of WEAVE_DOCKER_ARGS for weave::launch
+defined type, to permit setting memory limit on weave router, or other run options.

 ## To-Do tasks for other projects